mmjulkowska/MVApp/README.md

 Next, select which method you would like to use to highlight potential outliers.
 MVApp provides the following methods:
 - 1.5x [Interquartile Range](http://www.purplemath.com/modules/boxwhisk3.htm): this is the most commonly used method and is visually very appealing, as potential outliers will be identified on the boxplot as "dots" outside of the whiskers.
 - [Cook's distance](https://en.wikipedia.org/wiki/Cook%27s_distance): this algorithm is actually used to determine the most influential points - meaning the points that could make the most difference in the correlation tests and such.
 However, if the sample is considered to be "influential" in the majority of traits, it might be worthwhile to check whether everything is OK with it.
-- [Bonferoni test](http://polisci.msu.edu/jacoby/icpsr/regress3/lectures/week3/11.Outliers.pdf): this is a test using the car::outlierTest() function from R
+- [Bonferoni test](http://polisci.msu.edu/jacoby/icpsr/regress3/lectures/week3/11.Outliers.pdf): this is a test using the outlierTest() function from car package in R
 - 1x Standard Deviation from the Median - all the samples that are further than 1xSD from the median are highlighted as potential outliers (this test is VERY strict and we do not recommend it)
 - 2x Standard Deviation from the Median - all the samples that are further than 2xSD from the median are highlighted as potential outliers
 - 2.5x Standard Deviation from the Median - all the samples that are further than 2.5xSD from the median are highlighted as potential outliers